RVCA: History

+On February 2, 2025, Liberated Brands, owner of RVCA retail stores in the US, filed for Chapter 11 bankruptcy protection, listing assets and liabilities between $100 million and $500 million.
+The company announced the closure of all remaining RVCA locations in the US, with liquidation sales beginning a week before the bankruptcy.

 Culture

-RVCA is closely associated with skateboard, surf culture, Brazilian Jiu Jitsu (BJJ), and MMA.
-The company sponsors a skateboard and surf team.
+RVCA was associated with skateboard, surf culture, Brazilian jiu jitsu (BJJ), and MMA.
+The company sponsored skateboard and surf team.
 They also sponsor prominent BJJ competitors and prominent MMA fighters.
 RVCA clothing is found in skateboard/surf shops and numerous other shops.

-Because of its art focus, RVCA is also associated with the street graffiti subculture.
-RVCA is involved with various contemporary art galleries such as KNOWN Gallery.
+Because of its art focus, RVCA was also associated with the street graffiti subculture.
+RVCA was involved with various contemporary art galleries such as KNOWN Gallery.

 RVCA Training Center

 Because of its Brazilian Jiu Jitsu and MMA focus, RVCA founder Pat Tenore (who holds a black belt in Brazilian Jiu Jitsu) built a BJJ/MMA gym known as The RVCA Training Center.
-The training facility is located in Costa Mesa, California.
-The Head Coach is currently Jason Parillo.
+The training facility was located at RVCA HQ Costa Mesa, California and the Head Coach was Jason Parillo.
+The training center closed in September 2023.